-For the Pension Builder Classic section, the valuation revealed a deficit of £4.8M on the ongoing assumptions used.
-At the most recent annual review, the Church of England Pension Board chose to grant a discretionary bonus of 10.1% following improvements in the funding position over 2022.
+For the Pension Builder Classic section, the 2022 valuation revealed a surplus of £34.8m on the ongoing assumptions used.
+At the most recent annual review effective 1 January 2024, the Board chose to grant a discretionary bonus of 6.7% to both pensions not yet in payment and pensions in payment in respect of service prior to April 1997; and a bonus on pensions in payment in respect of post April 2006 service so that the pension increase was 5% (where usually it would be calculated based on inflation up to 2.5%).
+This followed improvements in the funding position over 2023.
 There is no requirement for deficit payments at the current time.

-For the Pension Builder 2014 section, the valuation revealed a surplus of £5.5M on the ongoing assumptions used.
+For the Pension Builder 2014 section, the valuation revealed a surplus of £8.5M on the ongoing assumptions used.
 There is no requirement for deficit payments at the current time.